Reasonable Effectiveness of Random Weighting: A Litmus Test for Multi-Task Learning: Experiments

-To measure the performance of MTL models in a scalar metric, for homogeneous MTL problems (e.g., the Office-31 dataset) which contain tasks of the same type such as the classification task, we directly average the performance metrics among tasks.
-For heterogeneous MTL problems (e.g., the NYUv2 dataset) that contain tasks of different types, by following \citep{ManinisRK19, Vandenhende21}, we compute the average of the relative improvement over the EW method on each metric of each task as
+\textbf{Evaluation metric.} For homogeneous MTL problems (e.g., the XTREME benchmark and Office-31 dataset) which contain tasks of the same type such as the classification task, we directly use the average performance among tasks as the performance metric.
+For heterogeneous MTL problems (e.g., the NYUv2 dataset) that contain tasks of different types and may have multiple evaluation metrics for each task, by following \cite{ManinisRK19, Vandenhende21}, we use the average of the relative improvement over the EW method on each metric of each task as the performance measure, which is formulated as

-where $N_t$ denotes the number of metrics in task $t$, $M_{t,n}$ denotes the performance of a task balancing strategy for the $n$th metric in task $t$, $M^{\mathrm{EW}}_{t,n}$ is defined similarly for the EW strategy, and $p_{t,n}$ is set to $1$ if a higher value indicates better performance for the $n$th metric in task $t$ and otherwise $0$.
+where $N_t$ denotes the number of metrics in task $t$, $M_{t,n}$ denotes the performance of a task balancing method for the $n$th metric in task $t$, $M^{\mathrm{EW}}_{t,n}$ is defined similarly for the EW method, and $p_{t,n}$ is set to $1$ if a higher value indicates better performance for the $n$th metric in task $t$ and otherwise $0$.